-Basic information about descriptors is provided by graphical representation: the type of descriptor (DID,DII, IPMP, RDD, REL, DIA), the type of program information and general information or only audio and video attributes.
+Basic information about descriptors is provided through a graphical representation: the type of descriptor (DID, DII, IPMP, RDD, REL, DIA), the type of program information and general information or only audio and video attributes.
 In parallel with the editing and browsing capabilities of the tool, metadata management is also supported.
 Binding of metadata and XML descriptors with the actual multimedia content is performed in order to create the integrated Digital Item that contains the actual content and the descriptive information.
-When a Digital Item is processed with Developer21 (see Figure 4), it is in the appropriate form to interact with an Expert System that is used for increasing the interactivity in IPTV or iTV.
-The expert system assigns a TV viewer to a specific social category and then matches the appropriate audiovisual content according its respective MPEG-21 descriptors.
-Hence, Developer21 supports content personalization by MPEG-21 metadata, describing the target groups with their characteristics (e.g., blindness) and associating the appropriate interaction modes (e.g., auditory description) in the multimedia content.
+A Digital Item processed with Developer21 (see Fig. 4) is represented in a form suitable to interact with an Expert System that is used for increasing interactivity in IPTV or iTV.
+The expert system assigns a TV viewer to a specific category based on social parameters and then matches the appropriate audiovisual content according to its respective MPEG-21 descriptors.
+Hence, Developer21 supports content personalization by MPEG-21 metadata, profiling the target groups with their characteristics (e.g., blindness) and associating the appropriate interaction modes (e.g., auditory description) in the multimedia content.